loosenthedark/going-for-gold/README.md

 [Summary of the situation surrounding Russian (ROC) athletes' participation at the Tokyo Games](https://en.wikipedia.org/wiki/Russian_Olympic_Committee_athletes_at_the_2020_Summer_Olympics) (Wikipedia)

-I had to intercept the data being returned from the REST Countries API for Russia: changing the name from 'Russian Federation' to 'ROC' and the flag image's `src` value to [a URL found on the official Olympics.com website](https://olympics.com/tokyo-2020/olympic-games/resCOMMON/img/flags/ROC.png).
+I had to intercept the data being returned from the REST Countries API for Russia: changing the name from ['Russian Federation'](https://restcountries.eu/rest/v2/name/russia) to 'ROC' and the flag image's `src` value to [a URL found on the official Olympics.com website](https://olympics.com/tokyo-2020/olympic-games/resCOMMON/img/flags/ROC.png).

+Likewise, the outdated name of ['Macedonia (the former Yugoslav Republic of)'](https://restcountries.eu/rest/v2/name/macedonia) in the REST Countries API database was overwritten with the correct modern name of 'North Macedonia'

+I also decided to shorten the verbose country name versions of ['Venezuela (Bolivarian Republic of)'](https://restcountries.eu/rest/v2/name/venezuela) and ['Republic of Kosovo'](https://restcountries.eu/rest/v2/name/kosovo), in keeping with the site's overall minimalist aesthetic

+The situation in relation to Great Britain/The United Kingdom (or "Team GB", as they are informally known nowadays) at the Olympics is naturally [quite complicated](https://en.wikipedia.org/wiki/Team_GB#Calls_for_renaming) and [frequently](https://inews.co.uk/sport/olympics/team-gb-why-not-uk-olympics-tokyo-2020-name-british-explained-1122737) [misunderstood](https://twitter.com/daraobriain/status/1418897202471227394).
+Either way, seeing as the official Olympic website adheres to [calling them 'Great Britain'](https://olympics.com/tokyo-2020/olympic-games/en/results/all-sports/medal-standings.htm), this was the preferred nomenclature adopted by the developer.
+To that end, the lengthy name of ['United Kingdom of Great Britain and Northern Ireland' returned from the API endpoint](https://restcountries.eu/rest/v2/name/great%20britain) was reformatted manually through the use of conditional logic within the Medallists component.

 [Guidance on additional configuration requirements to facilitate continuous deployment (via Netlify) from John Smilga](https://www.udemy.com/course/react-tutorial-and-projects-course/learn/lecture/22778973#content)